Cone-Rod Dystrophy

 Paris, FR

-Christina Zeitz practices in Paris, France.
+Christina Zeitz practices practicing medicine in Paris, France.
 Ms. Zeitz is rated as an Elite expert by MediFind in the treatment of Cone-Rod Dystrophy.
-Her top areas of expertise are X-Linked Congenital Stationary Night Blindness, Cone-Rod Dystrophy, Retinopathy Pigmentary Mental Retardation, Late-Onset Retinal Degeneration, and Vitrectomy.
+She is also highly rated in 18 other conditions, according to our data.
+Her clinical expertise encompasses X-Linked Congenital Stationary Night Blindness, Cone-Rod Dystrophy, Retinopathy Pigmentary Mental Retardation, Late-Onset Retinal Degeneration, and Vitrectomy.

 What are the latest Cone-Rod Dystrophy Clinical Trials?